-Keeping the CMDB relevant is about how the organization work with adding new CIs, updating attributes, and properly categorizing CIs in a way that is relevant for the users.
-If the organization has not fully thought this through, keeping the CMDB relevant will cause the CMDB to generate more frustration than joy.
+Keeping the CMDB relevant is about how the organization works with adding new CIs, updating attributes, and properly categorizing CIs in a way that is relevant for the users.
+If the organization has not fully thought this through, keeping the CMDB relevant will cause more frustration than joy.

 2. How do we track and update changes?

 IT infrastructure is always changing and since the changes are often not planned or expected, updating the attributes and relationships of CIs in a CMDB becomes a challenging task.
 A CMDB that is not kept up-to-date slowly becomes irrelevant and staff risk going back to the old way of working.

 3. How can we make the CMDB more user friendly?

 The CMDB is supposed to reflect what IT looks like.
 Since the CMDB is just a database containing a vast amount of CI records, the information easily becomes complex for users to consume.
 Making use of the data in a user-friendly UI is, therefore, key to increasing the value of a CMDB.
 This further requires the organization to know why data is collected, how it should be used, and by whom, so that applications can be simplified to solve specific use cases.